1925–26 Syracuse Orangemen basketball team

 The 1925–26 Syracuse Orangemen basketball team represented Syracuse University in intercollegiate basketball during the 1925–26 season.
-The team finished the season with a 19–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The team finished the season with a 19–1 record, was retroactively named the national champion by the Helms Athletic Foundation and was retroactively listed as the season's top team by the Premo-Porretta Power Poll.
 Vic Hanson was named an All-American for the second straight year.